A podcast about our current political moment and the complex people and beliefs that shape our state.

-Shared State is hosted by The Write Question’s Sarah Aronson and is collaboratively reported and produced by Montana Free Press, Montana Public Radio and Yellowstone Public Radio.
+Shared State Season 2 is collaboratively reported and produced by Montana Free Press, Montana Public Radio and Yellowstone Public Radio.